Erik Swanson: Toronto Blue Jays

 On November 16, 2022, the Mariners traded Swanson and pitching prospect Adam Macko to the Toronto Blue Jays in exchange for Teoscar Hernández.
 He made 69 appearances out of the bullpen for Toronto in 2023, registering a 4-2 record and 2.97 ERA with 75 strikeouts and four saves across 66 2/3 innings pitched.
 Swanson pitched in 45 contests for the Blue Jays in 2024, compiling a 2-2 record and 5.03 ERA with 37 strikeouts over 39 1/3 innings of work.

 Swanson began the 2025 campaign on the injured list due to median nerve entrapment in his throwing arm.
 He was transferred to the 60-day injured list on May 5, 2025.
 Swanson was activated for his season debut on June 1.
 In six appearances for Toronto, he struggled to a 1-0 record and 15.19 ERA with three strikeouts across 5 1/3 innings pitched.
 Swanson was designated for assignment by the Blue Jays on June 17.
 He was released by Toronto after clearing waivers on June 23.

+Swanson announced his retirement from professional baseball on November 20, 2025.

 Personal life

 Swanson was born in Fargo, North Dakota.
 His grandfather, Dwaine Hoberg, is a former mayor of Moorhead, Minnesota.
 Erik's father, Mark, played college football for the North Dakota State Bison.
 Erik lived in Fargo until he was five years old, when his family moved to Cincinnati.
 He also lived in Newburgh, Indiana for multiple years.
 Swanson moved back to Fargo in 2015.
-Swanson is one of only two active MLB players born in North Dakota, with the other being pitcher Matt Strahm of the Philadelphia Phillies.
+At the time of his retirement, Swanson was one of only two active MLB players born in North Dakota, with the other being pitcher Matt Strahm of the Philadelphia Phillies.

 Swanson and his wife married in 2018 and reside in Fargo.
 They have two children together.
 On February 25, 2024, their son, Toby, was struck by a car in Dunedin, Florida and airlifted to a Florida children's hospital in critical condition.
 Less than a week later, Toby was released from the hospital, with Swanson stating "God is good".